 - Adoption and Foster Care.
 Parents are covered for care and bonding of a newly placed adoptee or foster child up to one year from the placement date.

 - Personal Illness or Injury.
 Employees may take time off for an illness or injury that renders them unable to perform essential job duties.
+Thanks to emergency legislation passed by Congress in 2020, this stipulation covers convalescence (recovering from one’s own infection) and care (for infected family members) related to COVID-19 infection and may include a limited component of federally mandated paid leave.

 - Military Exigency.
 This covers employees with immediate family members (child, parent, or spouse) in active-duty military service.
 “Exigency” describes a situation that can arise as a result of active-duty service, such as the servicemember being deployed to a foreign country on short notice.
 Since the employee might not see the servicemember again for many months in this situation, and due to the inherent dangers of some foreign deployments, FMLA leave would allow the two family members to spend quality time together before the servicemember shipped off and it would address any pressing logistical issues surrounding the deployment.